Search for Common Ground: Security Sector Reform (Democratic Republic of the Congo)

 In the 2000s, a senior United Nations official referred to the Democratic Republic of the Congo as “the rape capital of the world,” with 54 percent of human rights abuses committed by the military and police.
 For 20 years, Search for Common Ground has worked with staff drawn from diverse ethnicities to change this dynamic.
 Search consulted with the military to create mandatory training for new recruits, reaching soldiers across the country.

 Singha Durbar (Nepal)

 Singha Durbar (“The Lion’s Palace”) was a 13-episode drama that debuted in Nepal in 2015.
-The show tells the story of Aasha Singh, the fictional first female Prime Minister of Nepal, played by Nepali star Gauri Malla.
+The show tells the story of Aasha Singh, the fictional first female prime minister of Nepal, played by Nepali star Gauri Malla.
 Over 25 percent of the Nepali population watched the show, which showcased female leadership, positive gender roles, and democratic values.

 Studio Ijambo (Burundi)

-In 1994, the Rwandan genocide left 800,000 people dead and raised fears that violence would spread to neighboring Burundi.
+In 1994, the genocide against tusti left over 1 million of people dead and raised fears that violence would spread to neighboring Burundi.
 Search for Common Ground created Studio Ijambo as an independent radio station staffed by a mix of Hutus and Tutsis and promoting reconciliation through news programs and soap operas.
 In 2016, Secretary of State John Kerry credited Search with averting genocide in the country.